Community groups share £5,000 Stevenage Works pot

 Future contractors will be invited to support the Stevenage Works Programme as and when high value contracts are awarded by Stevenage Borough Council, just as Waites and Mulalley have.

-Both Mulalley and Wates committed to delivering social value projects following the award of the five-year £45m Major Refurbishment Contract and agreed to a contribute £2,500 each per annum to the Community Chest Fund.
+Both Mulalley and Wates committed to delivering social value projects following the award of the five-year £45m Major Refurbishment Contract and agreed to contribute £2,500 each per annum to the Community Chest Fund.

 Local community organisations and individuals were invited to submit a bid for a share of the £5,000 community chest fund.
 This year’s fund was shared between three groups: